Andreas Daum

-Andreas W. Daum is a German-American historian who specializes in modern German and transatlantic history, as well as the history of knowledge and global exploration.
+Andreas W. Daum is a German-American historian who specializes in German, European, and transatlantic history.

-Daum received his Ph.D. summa cum laude in 1995 from the Ludwig Maximilian University of Munich, where he taught for six years as an assistant professor.
-In 1996, he joined the German Historical Institute Washington DC as a research fellow.
-From 2001 to 2002, Daum was a John F. Kennedy Memorial Fellow at the Center for European Studies at Harvard University.
-Since 2003, he has been a professor of European history at the State University of New York (SUNY) at Buffalo.
-He also served as an associate dean for undergraduate education in the provost's office.
-In 2010–11, he was a visiting scholar at the BMW Center for German and European Studies at Georgetown University.
+Daum received his Ph.D. summa cum laude in 1995 from the Ludwig Maximilian University of Munich, where he worked with Thomas Nipperdey.
+He taught for six years as an assistant professor in Munich.
+In 1996, he joined the German Historical Institute Washington DC as a research fellow and later became the deputy director.
+From 2001 to 2002, he was a John F. Kennedy Memorial Fellow at the Center for European Studies at Harvard University.
+Since 2002, Daum has been a professor of European history at the State University of New York (SUNY) at Buffalo and also served as an associate dean for undergraduate education.
+He was a visiting scholar at the BMW Center for German and European Studies at Georgetown University in 2010–11.

-He is best known as a biographer of Alexander von Humboldt and for his studies on popular science, emigrants from Nazi Germany, and the United States’ special relationship with "America’s Berlin".
-His book Kennedy in Berlin highlights the role of emotions in the Cold War and provides a comprehensive explanation of John F. Kennedy's 1963 "Ich bin ein Berliner" speech.
+Daum's research covers cultural, political, and transnational topics from the eighteenth to the twentieth centuries.
+He is known as a biographer of Alexander von Humboldt and for his studies on popular science, emigrants from Nazi Germany, and the United States’ special relationship with "America’s Berlin".
+His book Kennedy in Berlin highlights the role of emotions in the Cold War and explains John F. Kennedy's 1963 "Ich bin ein Berliner" speech.

+In 2019, Daum was awarded the Humboldt Research Prize for international scientists and scholars by the Alexander von Humboldt Foundation.
+In 2024, he received the Meyerson Award for Distinguished Undergraduate Teaching and Mentoring.
+He was recognized with the Senior Award for Excellence in International Exchange by the DAAD (German Academic Exchange Service) Alumni Association in 2025.

-In 2019, he was awarded the Humboldt Prize, a lifetime achievement award for international scientists and scholars, and invited to spend the year 2019–20 at the University of Munich.
-He has received fellowships and grants from the Alexander von Humboldt Foundation, American Philosophical Society, National Endowment for the Humanities, Smithsonian Institution, Gerda Henkel Foundation, DAAD, and the Studienstiftung des Deutschen Volkes.
+He has received fellowships and grants from the American Philosophical Society, National Endowment for the Humanities, Smithsonian Institution, Gerda Henkel Foundation, DAAD, and the Studienstiftung des Deutschen Volkes.